-Dr. Richey obtained her BS in Chemical Engineering with Chemistry minor and Biomedical Engineering option from Virginia Polytechnic Institute & State University in 1981.
+Dr. Richey obtained her BS in Chemical Engineering with Chemistry minor and Biomedical Engineering option and Biochemical Engineering emphasis from Virginia Polytechnic Institute & State University in 1981.
 Then, she obtained her MS in Chemical Engineering from The University of Texas at Austin in 1983.

-After working in the pharmaceutical industry with Bristol Myers and Adria Laboratories as a Process Engineer and Production Manager for 7 years, she decided to pursue a medical career since she had a heart for health.
+After working in the pharmaceutical industry with Bristol Myers and Adria Laboratories as a Process Engineer and Production Manager for 7 years, she decided to pursue a medical career because she had a heart for health.

 Dr. Richey earned her MD degree at The Ohio State University in 1995 and completed a Family Practice residency program at Mount Carmel Health in Columbus, Ohio in 1998.
 Also, she earned her Master Herbalist degree in 2003 and her ND degree in 2004 both from Trinity School of Natural Health.

 She was employed as a Family Practice physician from 1998 through 2005 when she closed her traditional medical practice due to her and her children's health concerns which were diagnosed as chronic Lyme disease with associated co-infections and biotoxin illness.
-Her three children were also previously diagnosed with Asperger’s syndrome, non-verbal learning disability (NVLD), and PDD-NOS, respectively, all most likely induced by congenital Lyme disease.
+Her three children were also previously diagnosed with Asperger’s syndrome, non-verbal learning disability (NVLD), and PDD-NOS, respectively; these conditions were most likely induced by congenital Lyme disease.

 Dr. Richey opened a health store called The Healthy Path in 2001 which later included naturopathic consultations starting in 2005, and then integrative medicine appointments with an emphasis in chronic Lyme disease and other tick-borne infections and other chronic infectious diseases starting in 2008.
 In addition, she has participated in a medical mission trip in Mexico.